-Whose.Agency is a digital advertising campaign on the streets of Leipzig created by German graphic designer Anja Kaiser.
-The project forms an informal advertising agency that works exclusively for feminist resistance in the form of high-quality, designed classified ads.
-The project was part of the INFORM Prize for Conceptual Design.
-Anja used the winning funds from the Prize to set up the website and digital platform to promote feminist causes and support digital self-empowerment.
+WHOSE.AGENCY is a digital advertising campaign operating on the streets of Leipzig.
+Created by German graphic designer Anja Kaiser, the project describes an informal advertising agency that works exclusively for feminist resistance by designing high-quality classified ads.
+It was awarded the INFORM award for conceptual design in 2017.
+Kaiser used the funds from the prize to set up her website and digital platform in order to promote feminist causes and support digital self-empowerment.

-Already during her studies, she investigated feminism visually and theoretically and graduated with the project Sexed Realities — To Whom Do I Owe My Body?.
-Anja explains her inspiration: “As in all other areas, it is western and male-dominated historiography that bars a view beyond the eurocentric horizon of the graphic design scene.
+During her studies, she had already investigated feminism, both visually and theoretically.
+Her graduation project was: Sexed Realities — To Whom Do I Owe My Body?.
+Kaiser explains: “As in all other areas, it is Western and male-dominated historiography that bars a view beyond the eurocentric horizon of the graphic design scene.
 I’m searching for alternative historiography in graphic design.
-I’m inspired by designers like Sheila Levant De Bretteville, whose visual practice is shaped by political activism and the Women’s movement in the 60s and 70s in the USA.”
-She is active in Leipzig’s club scene and in cooperation with various subcultural spaces and feminist groups, she contributed to many projects and their graphical translation.
+I’m inspired by designers like Sheila Levant de Bretteville, whose visual practice is shaped by political activism and the women’s rights movement in the 1960s and 70s in the USA.”
+She is active in Leipzig’s club scene and — in collaboration with various subcultural spaces and feminist groups — has contributed to many projects and their graphical translation.

-Whose.Agency open call - Anja invited networks, political groups, musicians, cultural producers, and artists from the local and international feminist milieu to author a classified ad with free design and placement.
-Those who wanted to participate could choose from 2 ad categories: WANTED and OFFER and choose their own message — whether a salary demand for reproductive work, a personal ad, a political group statement, or a call for donations.
+For WHOSE.AGENCY’s open call, Kaiser invited networks, political groups, musicians, cultural producers, and artists from the local and international feminist milieu to author a classified ad with free design and placement.
+Those who wanted to participate could choose from two ad categories: WANTED and OFFER, and could select their own message — whether it was to demand a salary for reproduction work, a personal ad, a political group statement, or a call for donations.

-Whose.Agency utilized Digital City Light Poster signage of the City of Leipzig as a medium, predominantly used for brand staging of commercial entities such as Parship, H&M, City-Branding, etc. Digital City Light Posters are large-format, stand-alone screens installed on retail-dense streets and enable the use of moving images.
-In the visual translation of the classified ads, Anja works within a purely formal typographic framework, but with the goal to tackle the visual environment and demand a share of the market on their own terms.
+Utilising Leipzig’s Digital City Light Posters as a medium for signage, WHOSE.AGENCY predominantly created the brand staging for commercial entities such as Parship, H&M, City-Branding, et al. Digital City Light Posters provides large-format, stand-alone screens installed on retail-dense streets, which enable the use of moving images.
+For the visual translation of classified ads, Kaiser worked within a purely formal typographic framework, with the goal to tackle the visual environment and demand a share of the market on the agency’s own terms.

-With this project, Anja aims to form alliances and to push political, polemical, fictional, emancipatory, or humorous feminist community demands within a setting of goods exchange.
-She is creating free space with cutting-edge design for those who are marginalized and who are often invisible in the public visual space.
+With this project, Kaiser aims to form alliances and push political, polemical, fictional, emancipatory, or humorous feminist community demands within a setting of goods exchange.
+She is creating free space with cutting-edge design for those who are marginalised and often invisible in the public visual space.

-Project Whose.Agency was nominated for the shortlist of the renowned Beazley Design of the Year 2019 and exhibited at the Design Museum in London.
+The WHOSE.AGENCY project was shortlisted for the renowned Beazley Designs of the Year awards in 2019 and exhibited at the Design Museum in London.